Gabriel7496/Gabriel7496/README.md

 - 👋 Hi, I’m Gabriel
-- 👀 I’m interested in Web Development specially Frontend Development as React Developer
+- 👀 I’m interested in Web Development specially Frontend Development as React and Nuxt Developer
-- 📚 I’m currently learning React and Next js
+- 📚 I’m always learning and upgrading my skills and knowledge to leverage them in my projects
 - 🤝 I’m looking to collaborate on frontend web development projects